Mallick17/SQL-NoSQL/README.md

 > **Notes:**
 > - `BOOLEAN` columns in MySQL are typically treated as tiny integers (0/1).
-> - Adjust column sizes or types based on your data for best results.
+> - Adjust column sizes or types based on The data for best results.

 ## 5. Verify table creation